 Primarily an Islamic city, Kuala Lumpur depicts royal Islamic architecture beautifully.
 There are several places to visit in Kuala Lumpur, Malaysia, that bring you closer to the awesome life in this melting pot of the culture and entertainment.
 Housing several quaint haunts and imposing skyscrapers, Kuala Lumpur has emerged as a popular tourist destination which should not be missed on your trip to Malaysia.

 The city has equal part of elegance and fun seeped into its pores.
 It caters to tourists of all age groups, and its charm draws people to explore the city’s stunning architecture and fair modernism.
-Extracting the best 10 of the amazing places to visit in Kuala Lumpur, we give you more than ten reasons to visit the city really soon.
+Extracting the best 15 of the amazing places to visit in Kuala Lumpur, we give you a good number of reasons to visit the city really soon.

 1. Petronas Tower – Sky’s the limit